eliasjll/StrassenR/DEVLOG.md

 *   **Goal 4:** Create and structure this development log.

 ### Weekly Summary
 *   **Progress:** I got all the initial project setup goals done this week.
 I pushed the project to GitHub, confirmed the R package structure was correct, and installed the necessary tools.
 *   **Key Learning:** To make sure my C++ compiler was working with R, I had the AI generate a simple 'Hello, World!' test, which compiled and ran perfectly.
 The AI was helpful for getting the specific git and R commands right, which let me get the environment set up quickly and confirm everything was working.
 *   **Challenges/Blockers:** I didn't run into any significant blockers this week; the setup process was smooth.

+### Key GenAI Prompt(s)
+> **Goal 1:** "I have a local git repository for my R package project.
+What are the `git` commands to create a new public repository on GitHub named 'StrassenR' and push my existing code to it?"

+> **Goal 2:** "I'm building an R package that will use Rcpp.
+Can you confirm if my directory structure (`R/`, `src/`) is correct and give me the R command to install `devtools` and `Rcpp`?"

+> **Goal 3:** "How can I write a minimal 'Hello, World!'
+C++ function with Rcpp and run it in my R console to verify that my toolchain is configured correctly?"

+> **Goal 4:** "I need to keep a development log in a file called `DEVLOG.md`.
+Can you create a Markdown template for a weekly log entry that includes sections for goals, progress, and key learnings?"

 ---